jamesbachini/usETH/README.md

 Ethereum is migrating from a proof of work algorithm to a proof of stake algorithm which means that holders of ETH can earn a return on their staked assets.
 LIDO finance has taken this a step further and created an stETH token which represents a position in staked Ethereum in the form of an ERC20 token.

-This becomes more interesting because Aave accept stETH as collateral on their borrowing and lending platform meaning that we can purchase stETH, use this as collateral to borrow USDC, which can then in turn be used to take a short position on a DeFi futures exchange such as DyDx or Perpetual protocol.
-A delta neutral basis trade.
+This becomes more interesting because Aave accept stETH as collateral on their borrowing and lending platform meaning that we can purchase stETH, use this as collateral to borrow ETH swap this for USDC so we owe as much ETH as we own.
+Creating a delta neutral position.

 However there is a significant benefit to doing this which is going to be a game changer for DeFi.
 An stETH basis trade earns on both the long side and the short side.